 - Resume hobbies and social activities you enjoy.

-- Share what you’re feeling with your family, a friend, a pastor, or support group.
-Consider WomenHeart’s online support group on Inspire (it’s open 24/7, free to join, with over 38,000 members – all women living with heart disease to chat with and learn from).
+- Share what you’re feeling with your family, a friend, a pastor or support group.
+Consider WomenHeart’s online support group on Inspire (it’s open 24/7, free to join, with over 44,000 members – all women like you living with heart disease to chat with and learn from).

 - Get a good night’s sleep.
 And try taking a brief afternoon nap – but not too long, so that you will be better able to sleep at night.